RolfBremer/in-dexter/sample-usage.typ

 #indexMath(display: [$cal(T)^n$-set], "Aa-set4")

 Note that display may be ignored, if entries with the same entry key are defined beforehand.
-The first occurance of an entry defines the display of all other entries with that entry key.
+The first occurrence of an entry defines the display of all other entries with that entry key.

 === Advanced entries

-Simple math expressions can be used as entry key, like the following sample, where we also provide an initial parameter to put sort the entry unter "t" in the index:
+Simple math expressions can be used as entry key, like the following sample, where we also provide an initial parameter to put sort the entry under "t" in the index:

 ```typ
     #indexMath(initial: "t")[$t$-tuple]